May 08, 2025

 Cards in Indian Rummy are ranked from low to high as Ace, 2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, and King.
 Royal cards (Jack, Queen, King) are worth 10 points each.
 Ace carries 1 point and acts like a face card when forming sets.

 The goal of Indian Rummy or 13 Card Rummy is to arrange your 13 cards into sets (like three of a kind or a sequence of cards in the same suit).
+It's important to know rummy sequence rules to start arranging your cards.
 The key is to make valid combinations and declare your cards before your opponents, aiming to have zero points and win the game.
 Indian Rummy is typically played with 2 to 6 players, and one or two standard decks of cards are used.

 Dealing